 The Kerala Medical Services Corporation Limited (KMSCL), a fully owned company of Government of Kerala under the Department of Health and Family Welfare, is the central procurement agency for all essential drugs, and for medical devices and equipment for the health care institutions under Government.
-The Corporation is a Special Purpose Vehicle and has been entrusted with the establishment of medical-based ancillary facilities such as Cath lab, dialysis centres, pathological labs, diagnostic centres, x-ray or scanning facilities, and ambulance services in the State.
-With the outbreak of Covid-19 in Kerala, the Department of Health took immediate action and a State Control Room was set up.
+The Corporation is a Special Purpose Vehicle and has been entrusted with the establishment of medical-based ancillary facilities such as Cath Lab, dialysis centres, pathological labs, diagnostic centres, x-ray or scanning facilities, and ambulance services in the State.
+With the outbreak of India's first Covid-19 case in Kerala on January 29, 2020, the State geared up to face the gravest challenge.
+The Department of Health took immediate action and a State Control Room was set up.
 The Rapid Response Team (RRT) became functional at the State headquarters and the KMSCL was entrusted with the task of material procurement, logistics and supply chain management.
 For the management of Covid-19, KMSCL had set up one Covid Cell in the headquarters under the leadership of the Managing Director with all department heads as members.